SpongePowered/SpongeDocs/source/plugin/plugin-identifier.rst

 folders for your plugin.

 .. note::
-    Plugin IDs must be lowercase and only contain characters from a-z, dashes, underscores or dots.
+    Plugin IDs must be lowercase and may only contain characters from a-z, dashes, underscores or dots.
 It cannot end with a dash, underscore or dot.
 The plugin name does **not** have such a limitation and can even contain spaces or special characters.

-While it is valid to use a plugin ID like ``exampleplugin`` we recommend **qualified plugin IDs** for public plugins.
-Qualifying your plugin ID with a **group ID** ensures there are no conflicts between plugins, even if they would normally have the same plugin ID.

-The recommended format for **group IDs** follows the `naming conventions of Java packages
-<http://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html>`_.
-If you own a domain (for example
-``example.com``), the group ID you would use would be ``com.example``.
-However, in the event that you do not own a domain, a common practice is to use an email address (such as ``com.gmail.username``) or an open-source repository (such as ``io.github.username``).

-The resulting **plugin ID** should be prefixed with the group ID separated by a **dot**.
-A good example for a qualified plugin ID would be ``io.github.username.myplugin`` or ``com.example.myplugin`` if you own the ``example.com`` domain.
+Keep in mind your plugin ID will be the main identification of your plugin, used in other plugins as dependencies, for your configuration files, as well as other properties stored for your plugin.
+That's why it is important you always choose a proper plugin ID directly, because changing it again later will be difficult.

 Continue at :doc:`workspace/index` for an introduction how to set up your project in your IDE.